 While many nurseries have disappeared, or are in the process of disappearing in order to make way for housing, you will still find a good number of them scattered about.
 Rightly so, Encinitas is also the home of the San Diego Botanic Garden, a feast for the eyes if you are a plant lover.

-Sunshine Gardens, a popular nursery, is right down the street and has a far-reaching reputation for the quality of its flowers and plants (and houses a wonderful bakery called Betty's Pie Whole, by the owner/founder of Elizabethan Desserts).
+Sunshine Gardens, popular nursery (closed as of the end of 2021 but supposedly looking for a new place to open their nursery), is right down the street and has a far-reaching reputation for the quality of its flowers and plants.

 Encinitas (92024) consists of several areas from which it was originally incorporated:

-Encinitas (which includes the downtown area) and sometimes referred to as Old Encinitas
+Encinitas (which includes the downtown area) and is sometimes referred to as Old Encinitas.

-Leucadia (the older, funky, surfing part of town to the north)
+Leucadia (the older, funky, surfing part of town to the north just south of Carlsbad)

 Encinitas Ranch (a newer and fairly large planned community) , occasionally called New Encinitas,